nathanhoad/imitation/README.md

 Stylesheet files (CSS/SCSS/Less) will resolve to proxies that return any classname as itself (eg. `styles.base` resolves to 'base').

-Anything else will resolve to require string (eg. 'something.png' will resolve to just 'something.png');
+Anything else (ie. images or fonts or whatever) will resolve to require string (eg. 'something.png' will resolve to just 'something.png');

 ## Authors